virtual-kubelet/systemk/README.md

 ## Design

 Pods can contain multiple containers; each container is a new unit and tracked by systemd.
+The named image is assumed to be a *package* and will be installed via the normal means (`apt-get`, etc.).
+If vks is installing the package the official system unit will be disabled; if the package already exists we leave the existing unit alone.

 When we see a CreatePod call we call out to systemd to create a unit per container in the pod.
 Each unit will be named `vks.<pod-namespace>.<pod-name>.<image-name>.service`.